 However, if you want to disconnect and recalibrate amidst all the sightseeing, a stay at one of the best Ryokans in Hakone (a town just outside of Tokyo) is just what you need.
 It’s one of the main reasons to visit Japan alone.

 A ryokan is a traditional Japanese inn that goes back to the 8th century.
 Initially built as a respite for nomads and traders, it now serves as an authentic lodging experience for tourists and visitors.

-The spring resort town of Hakone, located just outside Tokyo is famous for many things but it has received wide acclaim for its variety of Ryokans.
-Experience Japan’s culture and hospitality first-hand during your stay at a Ryokan in Hakone.
+The spring resort town of Hakone, located just outside Tokyo, is famous for many things, but it has received wide acclaim for its variety of Ryokans.
+Experience Japan’s culture and hospitality first-hand at a Ryokan in Hakone.

 Here’s your guide to the best Ryokans this region has to offer for every type of traveler.

 - Ryokans for the budget traveler

 - Hotel Ashinoko Ichinoyu

 - Mid-range budget

 - Hakone Suimeisou